 Preventing oxygen corrosion is quite simple: Keep oxygen out!

-Another common causes of corrosion.
+Another common cause of corrosion.
 Acid attack happens when the pH of feed water drops below 8.5.
 The carbonate alkalinity in the water is converted to carbon dioxide gas (CO2) by the heat and pressure of the boilers.
 CO2 is carried over in the steam.
 When the steam condenses, CO2 dissolves in water to form carbonic acid (H2CO3) and reduces the pH of the condensate returning to the boilers.
 Acid attack may also impact condensate return piping throughout the facility.